-Exit interviews for all employees leaving the employment of Wayland Union Schools should be held with either the employee's immediate supervisor or Human Resources.
+Exit interviews for all employees leaving the employment of Wayland Union Schools should be held with either the employee's immediate supervisor, Human Resources, or via an online questionnaire form.
+If you wish to have an in-person exit interview, you must contact hr@waylanunion.org.
 This interview must be held on or before the last day of work.
-If it is not possible to conduct the interview in person, then a questionnaire will be sent to the former employee to complete.
 The purpose of the interview is to: